jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 is prompted to provide the heading text.

 If the point is at a heading, these commands will replace the existing markup in order to update the level and/or type of the heading.
-To remove the markup of the heading at the point, press `C-c C-k` (`markdown-kill-thing-at-point`) to kill the heading and press `C-y` to yank the heading text back into the buffer.
+This is useful, for example, when the automatically-determined heading level is not what you wanted: the heading level can be quickly changed as needed.

-X> Suppose you mistakenly insert a level-two heading and want to X> replace it, as in the following example, where `█` indicates the X> point:
+X> Suppose you mistakenly insert a level-two heading and want to X> replace it, as in the following example:
 X>
 X> {lang="text"}
 X> ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~